singaround/songbook/songs/All-For-Me-Grog.md

 > ***And it's all for me grog, me jolly, jolly grog...***

-Where is my shirt, my nogging, nogging shirt\
+Where is my shirt, my nogging, nogging shirt?\
 ***All gone for beer and tobacco***\
 Well the sleeves they got worn out\
 And the collar's turned about\